Small Grants Program

 Assistance to small, community-based, non-profit organizations that serve Komen Puget Sound’s priority populations and/or geographic areas, but do not currently have the capacity to successfully apply for the Large Community Grants Program or could benefit from additional support/capacity to successfully implement proposed program.

-Funding is provided to programs that reduce barriers to breast cancer screening for rural and medically underserved women (low-income, African American, Latina, Asian, Pacific Islander, American Indian, Alaska Native and sexual minority) by bringing mobile mammography screening to their communities.
-These funds may assist with mobile mammography provider travel costs to rural areas (staff travel time, meals, overnight stays and fuel costs), event advertisement/promotion costs, refreshments for clients, etc. These funds may not be used to pay for screening procedures.
+Funding is provided to programs that reduce barriers to breast cancer screening for rural and medically underserved women1 by bringing mammography screening to their communities.
+These funds may assist with mammography provider travel costs to rural areas (staff travel time, meals, overnight stays and fuel costs), event advertisement/promotion costs, refreshments for clients, etc. These funds may not be used to pay for screening procedures.

 Travel Scholarship (up to $1,000)

 Travel assistance to grantees, health care professionals, and advocates who are attending, participating in, and/or presenting at meetings, conferences, or symposia that increase community knowledge of breast health/cancer and facilitate the exchange of ideas between the scientific and lay public.
 Individuals may receive a maximum of one (1) travel scholarship per year.

 Miscellaneous Small Grants (up to $1,000)

 Support for “unexpected” costs associated with a project; e.g. purchase of educational materials, presentation session food costs, survivor recognition, etc.

 Additional guidelines and criteria for Small Grants can be found in the Small Grant Application.

 Apply for a Small Grant